 5. Data and analytics

-Monitoring visitor behaviour will give you a great insight in how you can alter content to ensure maximum engagement with your B2B visitors.
-Devices might be getting smaller, but search opportunities and consumer-to-site connection is expanding.
-You now have indexing for mobile sites, instant purchasing and sharing.
+Monitoring visitor behaviour will give you a great insight into how you can alter content to ensure maximum engagement with your B2B visitors.
+Devices might be getting smaller, but search opportunities and the consumer-to-site connection is expanding.
+You now have indexed for mobile sites, instant purchasing and sharing.
 It’s no secret that we’re moving away from our computer desks and looking for answers on the small screen – is your site ready?